Arpan23sep/DuelingOptimization/README.md

 -   beta_Normalized_Gradient: Implements a normalized gradient descent algorithm for general β-smooth convex functions using binary feedback.
 -   alpha_beta_NGD: Extends the gradient descent to strongly convex and β-smooth functions, achieving faster convergence.

+The core of these algorithms lies in estimating gradient directions based on noisy, preference-based comparisons.
+This enables optimization in scenarios where only binary feedback is available for queried pairs of points.